Xbox One Spring Update Rolling Out With New UI, Beam Streaming, And Screen Time

 Accessibility

 This Xbox One update enables a copilot feature that allows two controllers to control the same character or action on screen.
 There are multiple examples of uses for this for both children and those with disabilities.
 A parent might use copilot to help a child through a tough part of a platformer.
-An individual with a disability that prevents them from holding a controller comfortably might use two controllers simultaneously so they have easy access to all the buttons and triggers.
+An individual with a disability that prevents them from holding a controller comfortably might use two controllers simultaneously, so they have easy access to all the buttons and triggers.

 Copilot can be turned by opening the Guide, going to Settings, and then Ease of Access.